wrong-commit/ansible-aws-deployment/README.md

 [ ] Clean up build assets on playbook completion
 [ ] Signature verify aws cli in build_ec2_ami.yml
-[ ] Improve EC2 Deploy and AMI creation times by using Alpine Linux VM instead of Ubuntu
+[ ] Improve EC2 Deploy and AMI creation times by using Alpine Linux VM instead of Ubuntu [ ] Lots of duplicated variables values in playbooks.
+Change duplicated values to be default value for role [ ] Log user data script time to optimize expected timeouts